 Hair Loss and Skin Changes

-One of the most noticeable symptoms involves your hair and skin.
-Thinning hair or excessive shedding often indicates your body needs more of this essential mineral.
+One of the most noticeable symptoms is hair and skin deterioration.
+Thinning hair or excessive shedding often indicates the body is prioritizing zinc for more critical functions over hair follicle support.

-Skin problems like persistent acne, scaly patches, or wounds that heal slowly are common indicators.
-Research shows that over half of people with acne have low mineral levels[2]Zinc and Acne Study - NCBI.
+Skin problems like persistent acne, scaly patches, dermatitis, or wounds that heal unusually slowly are common indicators.
+Research shows that over half of people with acne have low zinc levels[2]Zinc and Acne Study - NCBI.
+Recurrent infections are another red flag—your immune system requires adequate zinc to mount an effective response.

 Nail and Oral Health Indicators

-Your nails provide clear clues about your nutritional status.
-Brittle nails with white spots or slow growth often point to mineral shortages.
+Your nails provide clear clues about zinc status.
+Brittle nails, white spots (leukonychia), horizontal ridges, or unusually slow nail growth all point to mineral insufficiency.

 Diagnosing Zinc Deficiency with Advanced Testing

-Confirming a nutritional imbalance isn't always straightforward.
-This mineral is found in tiny amounts throughout your cells.
-A simple check might not give the full story.
+Confirming a zinc shortfall isn't always straightforward.
+Because this mineral is distributed in tiny amounts throughout cells—not stored in large reserves—a simple blood draw may not reveal the full picture.

 How a Hair Test Determines Zinc Levels